jumpingjoy/watchnationpro/index.md

 ## So, Should I Give it a Shot?
 Of course!
 In addition to being ranked the top-rated smartwatch product in user reviews, the science proves it.
 Performance tests have proven smartwatches is the unsurpassed solution which improves life style apart from smartphones.

-The people who is using the smartwatch showed significant improvement in work, family and health factors and overall improvements to the lifestyle compared to the control group.
+The people who is using the smartwatch showed significant <u><a href="https://www.watchnationpro.com/smartwatch-for-women-benefits/">benefits for women</a></u> in work, family and health factors and overall improvements to the lifestyle compared to the control group.